 Beaches: the dog owner’s guide

-A study of dog owners in the UK revealed that 85% of owners would rather a staycation in the UK with their pets instead of leaving them behind for a holiday abroad.
+A 2019 study of dog owners in the UK by holiday park operator Away Resorts revealed that 85% of owners would rather take a staycation in the UK with their pets than leave them behind for a holiday abroad.
 Following the easing of restrictions across the UK, the number of people looking to vacation closer to home may well rise.

 But, would you know what to do if your dog got injured or became ill while you were venturing out into the sun together to catch some of those glorious summer rays?

 We’ve teamed up with Dog First Aid Training to bring you some top tips to help ensure your pooch stays safe and healthy on your beach staycation!

 Potential dangers at the beach

 While beaches are a great place for a day out to give you and your dog a chance to cool off and spend quality playtime with the family, the very things that make the beach so pleasant for us humans could prove harmful to your pooch.

 There are various potential dangers lurking in the water your dog is keen to paddle in.

 - Drinking seawater – As they try to hydrate themselves, your dog might be inclined to drink the seawater.
 This can have the opposite effect and cause your dog to fall ill from the salt, bacteria and parasites in the water.
 Always provide clean, fresh water for your dog to drink while on the beach and avoid letting them drink from any rock pools or puddles they might encounter on their sandy adventures.

 - Dried seawater – It’s also important not to let the saltwater dry on their fur since it can irritate their skin.
 If this isn’t possible at the beach, give them a rinse with fresh water when you get home and make sure that you clean their ears as seawater can sometimes cause infections if left untreated.